We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Additionally, both platforms provide you with mobile apps (for both iOS and Android) that allow you to perform key tasks on the go; you can use these apps to handle order fulfilment, inventory management, customer support etc.

-The main Shopify and Ecwid apps have both been well received by iOS users, scoring 4.5 and 4.6 out of 5 on the Apple store respectively.
-The Android version of the Ecwid app beats the Shopify equivalent however, receiving 4.5 out of 5 to Shopify’s 3.9.
+The main Shopify and Ecwid apps have both been well received by iOS users, both scoring 4.6 out of 5 on the Apple store.
+The Android version of the Ecwid app beats the Shopify equivalent slightly — it’s rated 4.4 out of 5 while Shopify scores 4.3.

 Overall, I’d say that both platforms are easy to use and anyone with modest experience of computing shouldn’t expect too much of a learning curve from either.